 The Pathways to Housing approach is "consumer-driven."
 According to an early mission statement, street life "renders people incapable of managing the most basic daily routines, and affords people little room to contemplate matters, such as treatment or recovery."
 For these reasons, Pathways to Housing provides people with an apartment of their own first, to provide immediate relief from the hardships of living on the streets every day.
 This client-driven model is based on the belief that symptoms of mental illness and drug use existed long before the client's homelessness.
-Treatment will not necessarily solve the problem of homelessness and working to build trust between the program and the individual.
+Treatment will not necessarily solve the problem of homelessness.
+The offer of permanent housing solves the immediate problem by ending homelessness and working to build trust between the program and the individual.
 Staff members help new tenants move, become integrated into the community, and begin work on recovery and rehabilitation.